 - We find a particularly difficult information management challenge or inefficiency.

-- This challenge is common to many NGOs, meaning there is a generic need thats worth investing in.
+- This challenge is common to many NGOs, meaning there is a generic need that is worth investing in.

 - This need cannot be filled conveniently or safely by existing tools.